lumada-design/hv-uikit-react/README.md

 This project is licensed under the terms of the [Apache 2.0 license](/LICENSE.md).

-Details for the required packages and their license can be obtained in https://knowledge.hitachivantara.com/Documents/Open_Source_Software.
+Details for the required packages and their licenses can be obtained in https://knowledge.hitachivantara.com/Documents/Open_Source_Software.

 ## Team